getbreathelife/onespan-sign-node/etc/onespan-sign-node.api.md

     notarized?: boolean;
     // (undocumented)
     notaryRoleId?: string;
-    // Warning: (ae-incompatible-release-tags) The symbol "roles" is marked as @public, but its signature references "Role" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "roles" is marked as @public, but its signature references "Role" which is marked as @alpha
-    //
     // (undocumented)
     roles?: Role[];
     // (undocumented)
     sender?: Sender;
-    // Warning: (ae-incompatible-release-tags) The symbol "settings" is marked as @public, but its signature references "PackageSettings" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "settings" is marked as @public, but its signature references "PackageSettings" which is marked as @alpha
-    //
     // (undocumented)
     settings?: PackageSettings;
-    // Warning: (ae-incompatible-release-tags) The symbol "signedDocumentDelivery" is marked as @public, but its signature references "SignedDocumentDelivery" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "signedDocumentDelivery" is marked as @public, but its signature references "SignedDocumentDelivery" which is marked as @alpha
-    //
     // (undocumented)
     signedDocumentDelivery?: SignedDocumentDelivery;
     // (undocumented)